California's Camp Fire Becomes The Deadliest In State History

 - Carl Wiley, 77, of Magalia

 Before the Camp fire struck, the most deadly wildfire in California's history was the Griffith Park blaze, which killed 29 people in Los Angeles in 1933.
-Last year's Tubbs fire in Napa and Sonoma counties was blamed for killing 22 people.
+Last year's Tubbs Fire in Napa and Sonoma counties was blamed for killing 22 people.